 Discuss the complexities of international certification programs, including how to leverage the world of opportunities and how to avoid common, potential problems.
 Specifically, learn various approaches to going international, issues related to exam security, as well as challenges of cultural and language differences.

-This webinar will identify steps that CEOs and their staff can take to recruit public members and ensure that they make an effective, and unique, contribution to the board's work and organization's governance.
-A CEO and two former public members will share strategies that you can use to find, train, support, and define meaningful roles for public members.
-Walk away empowered to make the most of your public member's involvement.
+Learn steps an Executive Directors and their staff can take to recruit public members and ensure that they make an effective, and unique, contribution to the board's work and organization's governance.

 ICE's Research & Development (R&D) committee noted the limited guidance and resources available on how to set eligibility requirements.
 To meet this need, the committee conducted interviews with existing certification programs, completed a thorough review of the topic, and produced the Eligibility Requirements Report.
 The report provides a glimpse of industry perspectives and best practices, alongside a review of the policies in place for determining credential eligibility and the methods for setting and changing these requirements.